LOWPROKB/zmk-config-zen-2/README.md

 - ["Callum-style Mods"](https://github.com/qmk/qmk_firmware/blob/master/users/callum/readme.md)
 - [Colemak-DH](https://colemakmods.github.io/mod-dh/) and the [Effort Grid](https://colemakmods.github.io/mod-dh/model.html)

+---

+> [!IMPORTANT]\
+> Content below was inherited from the default Corne-ish Zen ZMK configuration repository, which is where this repo was forked from.
+It still needs to be updated, but leaving it here for now because it's still relevant.

-## Instructions
+## Customization Instructions

 1. Edit the keymap file(s):
    - Change [the keymap file](/config/corneish_zen.keymap) to edit keycodes, add new layers etc.
    - Change [the conf file](/config/corneish_zen.conf) to edit configuration settings like changing the deep sleep timeout
 2. Commit and push.
 GitHub Actions will start building a new version of the firmware with the updated keymap and drawing.

 ## Firmware Files